C C Land

 The company was formerly known as Qualipak International Holdings Limited.
 In 2006, its business was transformed to be a property developer through the acquisition of Chongqing Zhongyu Property Development Company Limited.
 In 2007, it changed its name to C C Land Holdings Limited.

 In March 2017, CC Land bought London's Leadenhall Building for £1.15 billion.

+In May 2025, C C Land sponsored the major reopening of the collection at the National Gallery in London in honour of the 200th anniversary of the gallery.